csoueidi/csoueidi/_pages/projects.md

 title: projects
 nav: true
 nav_order: 5
-description: some of the honorable projects I have worked on with the Lebanese government and in my university.
+description: some of the honorable projects I have worked on.
 ---